Surandai

+Surandai is a Town in the Tenkasi district, of Tamil Nadu, India.

 History

 Surandai Palayam was formed during the reign of Madurai Nayagam Khansagi.
-It was changed to Sameen during the British rule.
+It was changed to jameen during the British rule.
 Surandai was formed by amalgamation of villages of Lower Surandai, Bangla Surandai and Surandai.
 This town, which used to be a village, was upgraded to a Town Panchayat in the 1980s.
 Surandai was upgraded to a municipality on 24 August 2021 after the creation of Tenkasi district in India.

 Earlier “Surandai” was known as “Raja Sooriya Nallur” then it becomes “Suranthai”.
 For the past 50 years, the town name is Surandai.

-Polygar rule and the revolts
+Palayakarar rule and the revolts

-As the Dalavay Mudali, the governor of Tirunelveli, became increasingly independent of Madurai during the time of troubles that began in 1732, some of the Marava polygars of the province openly defied the Dalavay's authority and stopped paying tribute.
-Polygar Kattari Velladurai was the leader of the defiant polygars from Vadagarai, Nerkattumseval ruled by Puli Thevar and Sivagiri.
-Surandai was one of the palayams that joined Puli Thevar’s coalition in 1754–1762 but abandoned the cause before the polygars’ final defeat in 1762.
+As the Dalavay Mudali, the governor of Tirunelveli, became increasingly independent of Madurai during the time of troubles that began in 1732, some of the Maravarkings of the province openly defied the Dalavay's authority and stopped paying tribute. king Kattari Velladurai was the leader of the defiant king from Vadagarai, Nerkattumseval ruled by Puli Thevar and Sivagiri.
+Surandai was one of the palayams that joined Puli Thevar’s coalition in 1754–1762 but abandoned the cause before the king’ final defeat in 1762.
 When Kollamkondan again rebelled in 1764, following the execution of Yusuf Khan for having betrayed the nawab, Surandai was quick to join.
-Victories over the Anglo-Nawabi forces helped the revolt spread to other polygars.
-At the end of the First Polygar War in 1799, the polygar of Surandai surrendered one fort and 61 armed men to Major J. Bannerman.
+Victories over the Anglo-Nawabi forces helped the revolt spread to other kings.
+At the end of the First king War in 1799, the king of Surandai surrendered one fort and 61 armed men to Major J. Bannerman.

-Zamindari
+Zamindar

-The Palaiyam survived into the 19th century as a zamindari; at the time of the permanent settlement of 1802, Polygar Sulava Tevar held seven villages.
+The Palaiyam survived into the 19th century as a zamindari; at the time of the permanent settlement of 1802, Palayakarar Sivagurunatha Sulava Pandiya Thevar held seven villages.
 In 1879, the zamindari had an area of 1.34 sq. miles, and a population of 2,580; it was bought by Uthumalai and annexed to that estate in 1874.